Select Page

 freshly grated Parmesan cheese for garnish

 Heat the oil in a large, deep pot over medium-high heat.
-Add the onions and garlic, and saute until onions are soft and transluscent, but not browned (about 5 minutes).
+Add the onions and garlic, and saute until onions are soft and translucent, but not browned (about 5 minutes).
 Push the onions to the sides of the pan, and put the meats (ground beef and the sausage meat removed from its casing) in the center.
 Using a spoon or spatula, brown the meat, breaking it into chunks as it cooks.
 When nearly browned, mix in with the onions entirely.
 Add the fennel seads, italian seasoning, oregano, bay leaves, 2 Tbsp of the basil leaves and the chile flakes.
 Stir to mix well.
 Allow to cook for 2-3 minutes, when you should be able to smell the herbs’ fragrance.
 Add the pasta sauce, tomato paste, canned tomatoes, tomato sauce, mushrooms and red wine.
 Mix well and bring to a simmer.
 Add the salt & pepper.
 Lower the heat to medium low or just enough to maintain a simmer.
 Partially cover and simmer for about an hour, stirring often to avoid sticking or burning on the bottom.
-Before serving, stir in the remaining 2 Tbsp of fresh basil, and taste for seasoning, adjusting as necessary.
+Add the fish sauce, and taste, then adjust other seasonings as necessary.

 Serve over freshly cooked pasta – you can use whatever pasta you like.
 I prefer fettuccine noodles.
 Place a bed of noodles on a plate or in a shallow pasta bowl, top with the sauce and sprinkle with parmesan cheese.
 Use whole basil leaves for garnish if desired.